chikobara/Stickies/README.md

-# 📝 PyQt6 Note App
+# 📝 Sticky Note App built with PyQt6

 A simple, customizable note-taking application built with PyQt6.
 This application allows you to create, edit, and manage notes with rich text formatting, color customization, and image insertion capabilities.